saxenism/smart-contract-best-practices/docs/attacks/griefing.md

-This attack may be possible on a contract which accepts generic data and uses it to make a call another contract (a 'sub-call') via the low level `address.call()` function, as is often the case with multisignature and transaction relayer contracts.
+This attack may be possible on a contract which accepts generic data and uses it to make a call to another contract (a 'sub-call') via the low level `address.call()` function, as is often the case with multisignature and transaction relayer contracts.